 She is a ceremonial space holder who draws from her own experiences with Amazonian plant and animal medicines and uses the tools of deep listening, honest reflection, yoga, music and sound to create a safe and grounded space for individuals to prepare for and integrate from plant and animal medicine experiences.

-Erin is also a writer/editor and musician; singing, writing and playing bhajans (devotional songs from around the world).
+Erin is also a writer/editor and songbird; singing, writing and playing bhajans (devotional songs from around the world).
 You may also spot her cooking in the kitchen or getting her hands dirty in the garden!

 Erin has been practicing yoga, meditation and breath work since 2000 and working with plant and animal medicine since 2015.
 She is grateful to have been guiding yoga classes, workshops, teacher trainings and working privately with clients since February 2007.
 She has been writing since childhood and specializes in spiritual content writing, blogging and copywriting.

 She received her 200-hour yoga teacher training certification in the Vinyasa style of yoga from Dhyana Yoga in Philadelphia and went on to complete her 300-hour advance yoga teacher training certification through Jivan Yoga Teacher Training in the Sivananda and Anusara inspired styles of yoga at Baltimore Yoga Village.
 Her latest training was with the Amrit Institute where she learned the art of guiding yoga nidra practices.
 Erin has recently turned her energy toward online offerings including email and Zoom courses focused on chanting, singing, altar-making and working with the Divine Feminine through Goddess practice.
 All levels are welcome.
 Come as you are!